Sears Island: Environmental controversies

 A three-year-long consensus-driven effort by Maine Department of Transportation (MDOT) and its Sears Island Joint Use Planning Committee culminated on January 22, 2009, in the signing by Maine transportation commissioner David Cole and by Maine Coast Heritage Trust President Paul Gallay of a perpetual conservation easement granting Maine Coast Heritage Trust control of 600 acre of the island, while leaving the remaining 340 acre of the island open to port development.

+The conservation easement is managed by The Friends of Sears Island.

 On February 19, 2009, however, Penobscot Bay environmental activist Ron Huber filed an 80-C appeal in Maine Superior Court "to rescind the Jan.
 22, 2009, conservation easement until the MDOT has fully complied with the requirements of the Maine Sensible Transportation Policy Act and the Maine Site Location of Development Law."
 Huber's suit was joined separately by Augusta resident Douglass H. Watts and by Searsport resident Harlan McLaughlin.
 Maine Superior Court Justice Jeffrey Hjelm reviewed the cases.
 On May 14, 2009, Hjelm consolidated the three cases.
 On September 8, 2010, Justice Hjelm dismissed all three cases as premature, concluding that the current lack of port development, and lack of any interest in port development by the Plaintifs, made the injury theoretical and impossible to evaluate: the Plaintiffs as yet lacked demonstrable standing to sue.

-On December 17, 2010 Plaintiff Huber appealed Hjelm's decisio n to the Maine Supreme Judicial Court.
+On December 17, 2010 Plaintiff Huber appealed Hjelm's decision to the Maine Supreme Judicial Court.
 On May 3, 2011, the Maine Supreme Judicial Court affirmed Superior Court Justice Hjelm's decision.

-Many Penobscot Bay area environmentalists and tourism-based businesses have expressed environmental and aesthetic concerns about further industrializing this portion of the coast.
+In March 2020, Governor Janet Mills identified the Port of Searsport as a leading site in Maine to support the transportation, assembly and fabrication of offshore wind turbines and called for a study to further analyze this opportunity.
+The study was released in 2021 and included Sears Island as a viable site for the wind turbine facility.
+The existing Port of Searsport at Mack Point, a "brownfield" site was also assessed.
+This proposed use of the island has been opposed by environmental and land preservation groups.